 So to get the kick in life, Alex started his journey to find the most alluring and inaccessible places in the world.
 He packed the backpack and moved towards his first destination.
 He decided to explore the toughest one first.
 While packing he took care of taking all the necessary pieces of equipment that were needed for the trekking or hiking.

 The first place that he visited was,

 If you don’t know about the pole of inaccessibility, then it is a point of a continent that is at a great distance from the coastline.
 The Arctic Pole of the Arctic ocean ice pack is about 1094 km away from the coastline.
 The temperature there drops down to at least 30 degrees below zero.

 The place is inexplicably gorgeous and reaching it is a bit difficult.
 But the view and that feeling of something have been achieved will vanish it off too.
 This was the first-ever achievement of Alex on exploring the most distant location of the earth.

 There is one thing about the Arctic pole and that is, it can’t hold any permanent structure.
 Why?
 Because of the constant movement of the ice pack.
-Much research has been conducted on the movement of the pack and it is discovered by the polar experts that it has been moved around 100 miles.
+Conducting much research on the movement of the pack.
+Discovering by the polar experts that it has been moving around 100 miles.

 Then the next destination that he explored was on Google,